minkcv/pinballnx/README.md

 # PinballNX
 A homebrew pinball game for the nintendo switch.
-Currently a work in progress.

 Take the joycons off and turn the display to portrait.